|Nutrition Facts (per serving)|

 Wondering what to serve with these French onion pork chops?
 There's ample sauce for simmering the pork chops in the oven.
 A crusty baguette is perfect for sopping up all the pan juices, and a salad rounds out the meal.
 You can also serve it over noodles or with rice.

-- 1 cup beef or chicken broth (water is fine in a pinch, too!)
+1 cup beef or chicken broth (water is fine, too.)

 Gather the ingredients.